How to Import From China in 6 Steps: 2023 Guide

 Once you know which products you’re sourcing (or have an idea of the qualifications they need to meet), you’ll need to find a trade partner to supply them.

-The majority of Chinese suppliers you’ll encounter are either factories or trading companies.
+The majority of Chinese suppliers you’ll encounter are either trading companies or factories.

 Where to Source Chinese Suppliers